A Review of Generalized Zero-Shot Learning Methods: Overview of Generalized Zero-Shot Learning

 \subsection{Challenging Issues}

 In GZSL, several challenging issues must be addressed.
-The \textit{hubness problem}~\cite{kumar2018generalized,zhang2017learning} is one of the challenging issues of early ZSL and GZSL methods that utilize the nearest neighbor search in a high-dimensional space.
-Hubness is an aspect of the curse of dimensionality that affects the nearest neighbors method, i.e., the number of times that a sample appears within the $k$-nearest neighbors of other samples ~\cite{radovanovic2010hubs}.
+The \textit{hubness problem}~\cite{kumar2018generalized,zhang2017learning} is one of the challenging issues of early ZSL and GZSL methods { that learn semantic embedding space and utilize the nearest neighbor search to perform recognition.} Hubness is an aspect of the curse of dimensionality that affects the nearest neighbors method, i.e., the number of times that a sample appears within the $k$-nearest neighbors of other samples ~\cite{radovanovic2010hubs}.
 Dinu et al.~\cite{dinu2014improving} observed that a large number of different map vectors are surrounded by many common items, in which the presence of such items causes problem in high-dimensional spaces.
-This problem is more common in early ZSL and GZSL methods, where they project visual features into the semantic space.